rasterio/rasterio/docs/quickstart.rst

      [ True  True  True ...,  True  True  True]], fill_value = 0)

-Calculations on such a masked array do not consider the invalid pixels.
+Calculations on a masked array do not consider the invalid pixels.

 .. code-block:: pycon